-Crowns and bridges are widely used by dentists to modify a person’s smile and improve the functionality of teeth and gums.
-Crowns look exactly like natural teeth but are hollow in the inside.
-They are used to cover the entire surface of damaged, worn out, cracked or weak teeth to restore their appearance and strength.
+Crowns and bridges are widely used by dentists to modify a person’s smile and improve the functionality of teeth.
+Crowns look exactly like natural teeth but are hollow on the inside.
+They are used to cover the entire surface of damaged, worn out, cracked, or weak teeth to restore their appearance and strength.
 Bridges are solid ceramic structures that resemble natural teeth.
 They are coupled with dental crowns on either side to provide the required anchorage.

 - Whenever a tooth cracks due to external trauma or when you bite into a hard object, the crack exposes the central pulp to the microbes in the mouth.
 Crowns can be used to restore such teeth and prevent them from being extracted.